dhis2/app-platform/docs/usage/app-icon.md

 ## Specifying a Custom App Icon

 To specify a custom App Icon, place the relevant file in the `public` directory and name it `dhis2-app-icon.png`.
 It must be in PNG format, and should include a transparent background.
 The recommended size of this image is 48x48 pixels.
-When no `public/dhis2-app-icon.png` is provided, a default icon (the DHIS2 logo) will be used.
+When no `public/dhis2-app-icon.png` is provided, a default icon will be used.